ArashiJF/dotfiles/README.md

 ./install.sh
 ```

-After the install script is done, you will need to open an new terminal session.
-Afterwards, execute:
+After install is done, logout to ensure everything is started properly.

+When you open the terminal again you would see zsh getting started.
+Then you should execute initialize to add kitty, set up codium configs and extensions.

 ```
 ./initialize.sh